 #9: Teach them about self-discipline.

-It’s only human nature (or at least, the more animalistic side of our human nature) to act in our own best self-interest.
+It’s only human nature to act in our own best self-interest.
 However, if everyone just took what they wanted all of the time, society would not be able to function.
 A good person understands and respects boundaries and the rights of other people.
 Teach your children about restraint and self-discipline by facilitating this trait in age-appropriate ways.

 Young children with siblings might want to hit or bite a brother or sister who knocked down their tower or took their toys without asking—but they have to hold themselves back and use their words instead.
 They may want to eat a whole bag of cookies—but eating more than two or three could make their tummy upset.
 As kids get older, restraint and self-discipline get a lot more serious than just cookies and toys.
 But those parents who helped their children develop a sense of self-control at an early age will see the fruits of their labor in pre-teens, teens, and young adults who can hold themselves back from doing whatever they want at the expense of others; a virtuous quality of self-restraint.